michellevit/Production-Planner/README.txt

 Table of Contents:
 1. Project Description
 2. Technologies Used
-3. How to Install and Run the Script
+3. How To Run In Development
+4. How To Deploy In Production
-4. How to Use the Program
+5. How To Use The Program
+6. How To Clear The Database
-5. Credits
+6. Credits

 ----------